krzentner/language-world/data/gpt-3.5-turbo/chain_md/button-press-topdown-2.md

-Sorry, I gave the instructions for `button-press-topdown` in the initial prompt itself.
-Here are the steps:
+To push the button down from above reliably, the robot should perform the following steps:
     Steps:  1.
-Line up the gripper as viewed from above  2.
-Push down on the button from the top
+Put gripper above button  2.
+Position gripper directly over button  3.
+Push down on button First, put the gripper above the button.

-Because this is "topdown", we just need to line up the gripper from above.
-Line up the robot's gripper from above.
-- When the robot's gripper is not vertically aligned with button, the robot should put gripper above button.
+    - When the robot's gripper is not above the button, the robot should place gripper above button.
+    Then, position the gripper directly above the button.
+    - When the robot's gripper is above the button but not directly over it, the robot should move the gripper directly over the button.
-Now that the gripper is lined up, just push down on the button.
+    Finally, push down on the button to activate it.
-- When the robot's gripper is vertically aligned with button, the robot should push down on button.
+    - When the robot's gripper is directly over the button, the robot should push down on the button.